VlosyrosDev/YoutubeChannelFinder/README.md

 3. Run the .exe and follow the instructions that are given.

 (Note: The "config.txt" is important, keep it in the same folder as the .exe)

+**Source code:**

+You can check out the source code(YoutubeChannelFinder.py) but be warned that I didn't write in Python for a long time so the code is about as messy as it gets.